Jsalim/mekong2/README.md

 After installing Play and Scala

+Please note that it assumes MongoDB is available at localhost:27017.
+If this is not correct it can be changed in utils.mongodb.MongoDatabaseConnection.java.

+Neo4j is embedded however it is important that the applicatio is shutdown correctly otherwise the app may fail to start again.
+In such an event please delete the entire Neo4j database folder and the seeds/seeds.lock file which will repopulate the database.

 1. Open a command prompt
 2. Navigate to the mekong directory (same directory as this README)
 3. Enter the command 'play run'